Gambling and online casinos in Bahrain

 Bahrain is actively developing recreational tourism.

-It hosts Formula 1 Bahrain Grand Prix auto racing,
+It hosts Formula 1 Bahrain Grand Prix auto races, music festivals and international conferences.

 However, gambling is still taboo.

-Experts note that with further economic liberalism- Bahrain may become the second candidate for partial legalization of casinos after the UAE
+Bahrain may become the second candidate after the UAE for partial legalization of casinos within tourist zones for foreigners.

 However, this is unlikely in the coming years due to pressure from religious circles.